merrilymeredith/p5-tap/README.md

 For use when you know what existing method you want to call.
 This is implemented using AUTOLOAD, which follows the common behavior of installing a method so you only fall to AUTOLOAD once.

 It's not as fast as writing things out the long way, but it's the fastest of all tap-like features I've seen.
+And I think it's convenient while looking nice.
+I was using it in [Reply](https://metacpan.org/pod/Reply) for quite a while before making it a module.

 ## tap::tap